github-copilot-resources/copilot-metrics-viewer/README.md

 ## Charts

-This includes a set of charts that visualize various metrics related to GitHub Copilot for your _GitHub Organization_.
-These visualizations are designed to provide clear representations of the data, making it easy to understand and analyze the impact and usage of GitHub Copilot.
+This application includes a set of charts to visualize various metrics related to GitHub Copilot for your _GitHub Organization_.
+These visualizations are designed to provide clear representations of the data, making it easy to understand and analyze the impact and adoption of GitHub Copilot.

 ## Key Metrics
 Here are the key metrics visualized in these charts: